Cellular and Molecular Medicine

 Cellular and Molecular Medicine at Bristol

-Taught by an international team of research scientists and clinicians, you will have the opportunity to complete a research project of your own that reflects our research interests in cancer biology, stem-cell biology and regenerative medicine, or infection and immunology.
+Taught by an international team of research scientists and clinicians, you will have the opportunity to complete a research project of your own that reflects our research interests in cancer biology, stem cell biology and regenerative medicine, or infection and immunology.

 Our innovative teaching includes resources designed to prepare you for practical classes by demonstrating concepts and experiments through animations, videos and pre-lab quizzes.

 We welcome applications from students who are also applying for medicine.
-If you're interested in a broader Biomedical Sciences degree visit our Biomedical Sciences course.

 Many of our graduates go on to study for an MSc or PhD prior to a career in biomedical research or go on to study medicine.